-The intuition of using this strategy is that, some of the entities are too long and thus too difficult for the OAG-BERT to learn.
-The span-aware entity masking strategy not only alleviates the problem, but also still preserves the sequential relationship of an entity's tokens: for entity that has less than 4 tokens, we will mask the whole entity; and for others, we sample masked lengths from a geometric distribution $\mathrm{Geo}(p)$ which satisfies:
+The intuition is that some of the entities are too long for \method to learn when using random masking at the single-token granularity.
+The span-aware entity masking strategy not only alleviates the problem, but also preserves the sequential relationship of an entity's tokens.
+Specifically, for an entity that has fewer than 4 tokens, we mask the whole entity; and for others, the masking length is decided by sampling from a geometric distribution $\mathrm{Geo}(p)$ that satisfies:

-If the sampled length is less than the entity length, we will only mask out the entity.
-For text contents and entity contents, we mask 15\% of the tokens for each respectively.
+If the sampled length is less than the entity length, we only mask out the entity.
+For both text contents and entity contents, we mask 15\% of the tokens.

-\vpara{Pre-LN BERT.} Except for the previous changes to the original BERT architecture, we further adopt the Pre-LN BERT as used in deepspeed~\cite{rasley2020deepspeed} , where layer normalization is placed inside the residual connection instead of after the add-operation in Transformer blocks.
-Previous work~\cite{zhang2020accelerating} demonstrates that training with Pre-LN BERT avoids vanishing gradients when using aggressive learning rates.
-Therefore, it is shown to be more stable than the traditional Post-LN version for optimization.
+\vpara{Pre-LN BERT.} In addition, we also adopt the Pre-LN BERT as used in DeepSpeed~\cite{rasley2020deepspeed}, where the layer normalization is placed inside the residual connection instead of after the add-operation in Transformer blocks.
+Previous work~\cite{zhang2020accelerating} demonstrates that training with Pre-LN BERT avoids vanishing gradients when using aggressive learning rates, making it more stable than the traditional Post-LN version for optimization.